box/box-python-sdk-gen/docs/storage_policy_assignments.md

 ### Arguments

 - storage_policy `CreateStoragePolicyAssignmentStoragePolicy`
-  - The storage policy to assign to the user or enterprise
+  - The storage policy to assign to the user or enterprise.
 - assigned_to `CreateStoragePolicyAssignmentAssignedTo`
   - The user or enterprise to assign the storage policy to.
 - extra_headers `Optional[Dict[str, Optional[str]]]`